davekinkead/thesis/paper.coffee.md

         @agents = @agents.concat quota.splice limit, 1

 Spaces can be partitioned into polities.
 A polity represents a unit of political association that holds some degree of sovereignty regarding specific issues, such as a nation-state, province, or local council.
+How we partition a space - how we decide who will be included in which political association - forms the crux of the Boundary Problem.

+To examine _when_ the Boundary Problem becomes a problem -

 The number of possible partitions of a space is the sum of binomial coefficients of agents, _n_, and partitions, _k_.

 ∑ (n choose k) increases exponentially with n & k, meaning simulating all possible partitions within a reasonable time frame is beyond the capacity of desktop computing.
 Instead, a stochastic algorithm to divide the space into different polities will be used to generate partition samples.
 The partitioning algorithm recursively divides the largest polity of the space at a random point until the desired number of polities have been produced - each characterised by a differing number and composition of agents.